 Director, Pediatric Epilepsy Surgery Program

 Dr. Mangano is a member of the American Society of Pediatric Neurosurgeons and the Congress of Neurological Surgeons.
-He was board certified in 2008 in Neurological Surgery by the American Osteopathic Board of Surgery and currently serves as the vice chair of the Residency Evaluation and Standards Committee and the Secretary Treasurer of the Neurological Surgery Discipline of the ACOS.
+He was board certified in 2008 in neurological surgery by the American Osteopathic Board of Surgery and currently serves as the vice chair of the Residency Evaluation and Standards Committee and the Secretary Treasurer of the Neurological Surgery Discipline of the ACOS.

 Board Certification: Neurological Surgery, American Osteopathic Board of Surgery, 2008.

 Yuan W, Holland SK, Shimony JS, Altaye M, Mangano FT, Limbrick DD, Jones BV, Nash T, Rajagopal A, Simpson S, Ragan D, McKinstry RC.
 Abnormal structural connectivity in the brain networks of children with hydrocephalus.
 Neuroimage Clin.
 2015 Apr 29;8:483-92.

 Kosnik-Infinger L, Carroll C, Greiner H, Leach J, Mangano FT.
 Management of cerebral cavernous malformations in the pediatric population: a literature review and case illustrations.
 J Neurosurg Sci.
 2015 Sep;59(3):283-94.

 Miles L, Greiner HM, Mangano FT, Horn PS, Leach JL, Miles MV.
 Cytochrome c oxidase deficit is associated with the seizure onset zone in young patients with focal cortical dysplasia Type II.
 Metab Brain Dis.
 2015 Oct;30(5):1151-60.